Guidance on completion of a CPRD Research Data Governance (RDG) Application

 It is important to ensure that the protocol clearly defines the study population.
 The following areas listed below should be addressed in all research protocols:

-c) Describe the study population in terms of key inclusions, exclusions, and the data used for each (clinical, referral, test, therapy, immunisation, consultation).
+3. Describe the study population in terms of key inclusions, exclusions, and the data used for each (diagnosis, referrals, tests, therapy/drugs, immunisations, consultations).
 You should also provide justification for selecting the study population of interest.

-e) Any reference to incidence or prevalence should be accompanied by details on how this should be defined (first record in the study period, first ever record, any record before the study end, treatment naive etc…).
+Any reference to incidence or prevalence should be accompanied by details on how this should be defined (first record in the study period, first ever record, any record before the study end, treatment naïve etc…).

-g) Also include information on the exposure window(s) of interest, where appropriate, defining clearly time which will be considered "exposed" or "non-exposed".
+6. Also include information on the exposure window(s) of interest, where appropriate, clearly defining the time/period which will be considered "exposed" or "non-exposed".

 While there is no specific limitation on the size of the study population, the size must be clearly justified in the protocol.
-Proportionate data minimisation measures will be applied when any Primary Care or linked dataset comprise of >600k patients, and will take into account feasibility counts, sample size calculation, data linkages requested (including study/coverage period), definition of the study population (including inclusion and exclusion criteria), comparison groups, exposure, outcomes and covariates definition.
+This is important as proportionate data minimisation measures may be applied by CPRD when any Primary Care or linked data sets comprise >600k patients.
+The need for data minimisation will consider the following: feasibility counts, sample size calculation, data linkages requested (including study/coverage period), definition of the study population (including inclusion and exclusion criteria), comparison groups, exposure, outcomes and covariates definition.
 Please contact CPRD (enquiries@cprd.com) if you have any questions regarding data minimisation.

 For all cohort studies, the protocol should clearly define when a patient enters the cohort and when they will leave it.
 If there is an index date, it is important to ensure that it is clearly specified.